Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 **X\* = Explanatory variables**
 Variable(s) x1, x2 ... attempting to "explain" the target variable (Y)
-In this example it could be parameters such as living area, amount of floors, etc.
+In this example it could be parameters such as living area, number of floors, etc.

 **a = Baseline value**
 Value of the target variable (Y) when explanatory variables (X*) are 0
-In this example, the house price when selected variables living area, amount of floors, etc are 0.
-In other words, the price of a house without any features, the cheapest a house can possibly be.
+In this example, the house price when selected variables living area, number of floors, etc. are 0.
+In other words, the price of a house without any features, the cheapest a house can be.

 **b = Coefficient**
-How much explanatory variables (X*) adds to the target variable (Y)
+The amount explanatory variables (X*) adds to the target variable (Y)
-In this example, how much the price is affected based on living area, amount of floors, etc
+In this example, how much the price is affected based on living area, number of floors, etc.

 <br/><br/>